 Majors that align with your career interests

 The School of Public Health has five Career Communities; groups of students with career interests in specific fields.
-See more about each of our Career Communities and how degrees offered by our school fit within them.
+See more about each of our Career Communities and how majors offered by our school fit within them.

 A career in healthcare and wellness can lead to many options.
 You'll gain experience in exercise prescription, anatomy, nutrition, behavior change, chemistry, exercise physiology, and many other topics through both classroom experience and practical application.

-Students looking for a career in healthcare and wellness most often complete these School of Public Health degree programs:
+Students looking for a career in healthcare and wellness most often complete these School of Public Health majors:

-Students completing degrees in the areas of public health and safety aim to make a difference in their communities and workplaces.
+Students completing majors in the areas of public health and safety aim to make a difference in their communities and workplaces.
 Whether you want to protect the environment, lead a community health program, or create safe workplaces for all employees, you'll graduate with the skills you need to be successful.

-School of Public Health students looking for a career in public health and safety most often complete these degree programs in our school:
+School of Public Health students looking for a career in public health and safety most often complete these majors in our school:

 School of Public Health students seeking careers in recreation, park, and tourism studies learn professional management skills that can be applied in a variety of settings, including event planning, hospitality, leisure, and recreation and park programs.
 Students' interests include delivering and managing hospitality and event services, understanding the connections between outdoor resources and human health, or working with individuals with disabilities in recreational settings.

-Students looking for a career in recreation, park, and tourism studies most often complete these degree programs in our school:
+Students looking for a career in recreation, park, and tourism studies most often complete these majors in our school:

 Careers in sports, events, and business focus on the business processes of sports, including sales, marketing, management, media, operations, and legal aspects.
 When you graduate with a degree in this field, you'll have a firm understanding of the jobs and functions required in the front offices of collegiate and professional sports organizations.
 You'll also possess the business acumen to work outside of sports in positions requiring teamwork, problem solving, event management, and communication skills.

-Students interested in a career in sports, events, and business most often complete these degree programs within our school:
+Students interested in a career in sports, events, and business most often complete these majors within our school: